Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - WorkSpaces
 - AWS VDI

 **Explanation:**
-"WorkSpaces" is correct.
+WorkSpaces is correct.
 It is AWS's DaaS solution.
-"AWS OfficeSpace" is incorrect; it is not an AWS service.
+AWS OfficeSpace is incorrect; it is not an AWS service.
-"WorkLink" is incorrect; it is for secure website access.
+WorkLink is incorrect; it is for secure website access.
-"AWS VDI" is incorrect; no such AWS service exists.
+AWS VDI is incorrect; no such AWS service exists.

 ---